zpg6/pingg/README.md

 <img src="src/assets/images/pingg_logo_bg.png"
      alt="pingg"
      style="float: center;" />
-## Where better matches are made.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.0.5.

+## Install Angular CLI

+Install Angular globally on your machine with this snippet.
+`npm install -g @angular/cli`

 ## Development server

-Run `ng serve` for a dev server.
+To run, `cd` to the repository root folder and run `ng serve` for a local dev server.
 Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.
+The app will automatically reload if you change and save any of the source files.
+VSCode with the Angular extension is recommended due to good code suggestion and real-time lint for the Typescript and Angular syntaxes.

 ## Code scaffolding